proxmox/ceph/ceph/src/pybind/mgr/dashboard/HACKING.rst

 For ``POST`` and ``PUT`` methods, all method parameters are considered body parameters by default.
-To override this default, one can use the ``path_params`` and ``query_params`` to specify which method parameters are path and query parameters respectivelly.
+To override this default, one can use the ``path_params`` and ``query_params`` to specify which method parameters are path and query parameters respectively.
 Body parameters are decoded from the request body, either from a form format, or from a dictionary in JSON format.